Skip to content

 Intermediary Margins

-Licensed intermediaries with established GEGMR relationships typically operate on margins of $4–10/MT above the GEGMR FOB price.
+Licensed intermediaries with established GECOPHAM relationships typically operate on margins of $4–10/MT above the GECOPHAM FOB price.
 This is the cost of their licensing, operational presence, documentation handling, and relationship maintenance.
 Intermediary margins significantly above $10/MT for standard G4 lots should be questioned.

 The Role of Trading Facilitators